-This fact sheet comprises material from previously published Australian MS organisation leaflets plus Multiple Sclerosis (MS) UK Trust online resources (and associated references), and has been approved by both a medical expert and a person living with multiple sclerosis.
+This fact sheet comprises material from previously published Australian MS organisation leaflets plus Multiple Sclerosis (MS) UK Trust online resources.
+The Brain Health Guide (and associated references), and has been endorsed by a medical expert, an MS Nurse and a person living with multiple sclerosis.